 I do not know how long it will take, it could take up to 20 minutes, or be instant, so I have explained both possibilities.

 If you want anything changed, or anything added, do not be afraid to ask.
-The Code:

 How it works (line by line):

 echo NOTE: This operation may take up to 20 minutes.
 Please do not interrupt this